 No matter where a company operates, it's impossible to safeguard against 100 percent of potential disasters.
 However, running multiple facilities while decreasing the distance between locations can mitigate the risk.
-Nearshoring manufacturing and other tasks to Mexico helps U.S. companies take advantage of offshoring benefits, but it also limits the potential for disaster.
+Nearshore Manufacturing to Mexico helps U.S. companies take advantage of offshoring benefits, but also limits the potential for disaster.

 Climate change could cause these problems to escalate in the near future - in both quantity and frequency.
 Companies should examine their own supply chains and see which locations sit in areas of potential risk and where disasters may become a problem.

 There are numerous strategies companies employ to protect their supply chains.
 Businesses often plan alternative routes to use if storms cut off roads or damage ships.
 It's usually wise to partner with suppliers that offer backup plans to ensure manufacturers have the parts necessary for assembly.

 "One facility can pick up responsibilities when another is damaged."

 Having multiple facilities is helpful because one location can pick up responsibilities when another is damaged.
 This is particularly effective when plants are far enough to avoid being hit by the same disaster but close enough for rapid transport and communication.
 Kim Wertheimer, executive vice president of CEVA Logistics, told Inbound Logistics that nearshoring is a modern tactic for avoiding the damage associated with natural disasters and other disruptive events.